 Faint Line on a Pregnancy Test

 At-home pregnancy tests largely distinguish themselves through their speed (as quick as a minute), or the means by which they indicate results (digitally, using pluses, minuses, lines, or colors).
-But sometimes the indicators are not always clear.
+But the indicators aren’t always clear.
 Occasionally, because nerves are running high, user error, or manufacturing differences between tests, the results may be faint or appear ambiguous.

 But home pregnancy tests don’t give “maybe” as an answer.
 They either detect adequate hCG levels or not.
 Very occasionally, on some tests, urine wicked into the result window area can evaporate and cause an indicator to faintly appear.
 In cases where the test has been checked within the recommended time, evaporation-derived indicators are unlikely to show.
 The chances are, if a couple has used the test correctly and an indicator appears, they are pregnant.
 That said, there’s nothing wrong with a redo.